Imagine this scenario.

 Before I begin, I need to wrap my head around the scope of your content, and get a sense of whom it’s targeting, and what your goals for the various pieces are.
 In this 30-minute call, either over the phone, by Skype, or through Hangouts, I’ll pick your brain in preparation for the review.

-With your ideal reader and your goals in mind, I’ll evaluate up to 75 pages of content, looking at things like organization, flow, and images.
-Along the way, I’ll take detailed notes, which I’ll send to you in the form of list of detailed recommendations.
+With your ideal reader and your goals in mind, I’ll evaluate the agreed upon number of pages of content, looking at things like organization, flow, and images.
+Along the way, I’ll take detailed notes, which I’ll send to you in the form of a list of detailed recommendations.

 I don’t want to just send you a list and say goodbye; I want to make sure that my recommendations make sense and are helpful.
 To that end, we’ll reconnect after the review so you can ask additional questions or get clarity around your next steps.
 My goal is to help you feel empowered and ready to make the changes you need to make to take your content to the next level!